Donora Hillard: Academic career

 After completing her BA in English from King's College (Pennsylvania) in just under three years, Shaw went on to pursue an MA in creative writing with a fellowship from Rutgers University-Camden.
 She would later finish that degree and also receive her MFA in creative writing from Wilkes University in 2008.

-It was during her tenure as an English instructor at a private Roman Catholic high school near Gettysburg, Pennsylvania that Shaw cultivated the experiences that would inform Theology of the Body, her first full-length poetry collection.
-In 2014, while teaching composition and literature at Lawrence Technological University near Detroit, Shaw's work The Aphasia Poems was published by S▲L. After moving to Northeast Ohio, Shaw completed the requirements for her PhD in English from Wayne State University.
+It was during her tenure as an English instructor at a private Roman Catholic high school near Gettysburg, Pennsylvania, where she had the experiences that would later inform Theology of the Body.

+In 2014, while teaching composition and literature at Lawrence Technological University near Detroit, Shaw's work The Aphasia Poems was published by S▲L.

+After moving to Northeast Ohio, Shaw completed the requirements for her PhD in English from Wayne State University.

 Personal life

-Following the sudden and unexpected death of her mother in June 2019, Shaw relocated back to Pennsylvania.
+Following the sudden and unexpected death of her mother in June 2019, Shaw permanently relocated back to Pennsylvania on July 15, 2019.

-She is married to Cameron Shaw, with whom she has two children including a son through marriage.
-Shaw began the adoption process following the biological mother being trapped in an abusive relationship.
+She is married to Cameron Shaw, with whom she has two children including an adopted son through marriage.

 In January 2021, Shaw announced via her website that she was pregnant for the first time.
 On July 15, 2021, she gave birth to a daughter, Merrin.